Mississippi Court Records

 Step 2.
 Contact the Record Custodian

 Various state and county agencies maintain marriage records in Mississippi.
 For instance, the Mississippi Vital Records Office (under the Department of Health) processes requests for marriage records filed between 1926 and 1938 and from January 1, 1942, to the present.
-Record seekers can also obtain marriage records by contacting the circuit court clerk's office in the county where the license was issued.
+Record seekers can also obtain marriage records by contacting the circuit court clerk’s office in the county where the license was issued.
+Marriage records may also be stored at the town level, so users may need to contact the appropriate town office or city clerk for access.

 P.O.
-BOX 1700 JACKSON,
+Box 1700 Jackson,

-MS 39215-1700
+Ms 39215-1700

 Step 3.
 Pay the Fee